Tradeoffs and Comparison Complexity: Theory of Comparison Complexity

-where the signed value-dissimilarity ratio $\left(\frac{U(x)-U(y)}{d(x,y)}\right)$ is specified according to Definitions \ref{def:L1_complexity}, \ref{def:CDF_complexity}, and \ref{def:CPF_complexity}, and $G$ is an increasing transformation satisfying $G(r)=1-G(-r)$.
-To obtain quantitative predictions, the analyst needs to specify the preference parameters that enter the value-dissimilarity ratio --- the attribute weights $\beta$ in multiattribute choice, the Bernoulli utility $u$ in lottery choice, and the discount factor $\delta$ in intertemporal choice --- as well as the transformation $G$.
-Each of these objects can be identified from binary choice data, as stated in Theorem \ref{THM:representation} for multiattribute choice, and in Appendix \ref{APP:theory_axioms} for our other two domains.
+In each domain, binary choice probabilities under our model take the form $\rho(x,y)=G\left(\frac{v_x-v_y}{d(x,y)}\right)$, where the signed value-dissimilarity ratio is specified according to Definitions \ref{def:L1_complexity}, \ref{def:CDF_complexity}, and \ref{def:CPF_complexity}, and $G$ is an increasing transformation satisfying $G(r)=1-G(-r)$.
+To obtain quantitative predictions, the analyst must specify the preference parameters that enter the ratio---$\beta$ in multiattribute choice, $u$ in lottery choice, and $\delta$ in intertemporal choice---as well as the transformation $G$.
+Each of these objects can be identified from binary choice data, as stated in Theorems \ref{THM:representation}, \ref{THM:representation_risk}, and \ref{THM:representation_time} in the Appendix.
+Our preferred parameterization of $G$ is given by